rashidcmb/nginx-logs/README.md

 ### Build Docker Image

-nginx can also be run as a system service with same nginx configuration. nginx docker container since is ligter and allows to run on any port.
+nginx can also be run as a system service with same nginx configuration. nginx docker container since is lighter and allows to run on any port.

   - Clone github repo - `git clone https://github.com/rashidcmb/nginx-logs.git`
   - Run `docker build -t nginx-logs .`